Looking for a solution for an off center ceiling light? This one solution is so easy you can fix your overhead lighting problem for $4.97.

-I thought it might bother me with the chain hanging like that and I planned on covering it with a cord cover, but I thought that might draw too much attention to it.
+I thought it might bother me there was an off center ceiling light with the chain hanging like that.
+I planned on covering it with a cord cover, but I thought that might draw too much attention to it.

 The cord is nickel and the electrical cord that runs through it is clear and so you actually barely even notice it.

 Your eye just assumes that the light fixture is in the middle of the room.